-Always route the tether strap between the head restraint and the seatback (Except center position):
+Always route the tether strap between the head restraint and the seatback:

 Routing the tether strap on top of the head restraint is dangerous.
 In a collision the tether strap could slide off the head restraint and loosen the child-restraint system.
-The childrestraint system could move which may result in death or injury to the child.
+The child-restraint system could move which may result in death or injury to the child.